-What exactly is the Infrastructure Charge?
+What is Aquatera's Infrastructure Charge?

 The Aquatera Infrastructure charge is a contribution by new development towards the costs of providing major water and sewer infrastructure needed to support community growth.
 However, revenues from infrastructure charges cover about a quarter of major growth-related water and sewer project costs.
 Infrastructure Charges will increase at a rate of 3% for each calendar year, effective January 1 of each year, until a positive cash flow has been achieved.
 Infrastructure Charges are GST exempt.

 How does it work?